AhlamAlefishat-401-advanced-javascript/data-structures-and-algorithms/code-challenges/Data-Structures/linkedList/README.md

 - - toString() method to return string representing all the values in the Linked List formatted as:
 "{ a } -> { b } -> { c } -> NULL"

+- - .append(value) method  which adds a new node with the given value to the end of the list
+- - .insertBefore(value, newVal) ,ethod which add a new node with the given newValue immediately before the first value node
+- - .insertAfter(value, newVal) method  which add a new node with the given newValue immediately after the first value node

 ## Approach & Efficiency
 - *The approach*
 - two classes